s5k6/shelltalk/README.md

 The Bourne-Again Shell
 ----------------------

-This text is about the “GNU Bourne-Again Shell” `bash`, which claims to be compatible to the POSIX standard shell sh(1).
+This text uses the “GNU Bourne-Again Shell” `bash`, which claims to be compatible to the POSIX standard shell sh(1).

 Thus, use bash(1) for reference.
 It actually is a good read.